Unleash/unleash/website/docs/user_guide/unleash-context.md

 When interacting with custom context fields in code, they must be accessed via the Unleash Context's `properties` map, using the context field's name as the key.

-Common custom context fields include _region_, _country_, _customerType_, and _tentantId_.
+### Creating and updating custom context fields

-See ["how to define custom context fields"](../how-to/how-to-define-custom-context-fields) for information on how you create your own custom context fields.
+You can create as many custom context fields as you wish.
+Refer to ["how to define custom context fields"](../how-to/how-to-define-custom-context-fields) for information on how you define your own custom context fields.

+You can update custom context fields after they have been created.
+You can change everything about the definition except for the name.

 ### Legal values